updated July 2023

 - The extra 2″ of GelFlex Grid included in the Hybrid Premier makes it more supportive and cushioning for your hips and shoulders than the Hybrid.

 Both mattresses come in most standard sizes, with the exception of twin.
 Their dimensions are the same except for the Hybrid Premier’s additional 2″ thickness.

-Learn more about mattress sizes.
+Learn more about mattress sizes and dimensions.

 |Purple Hybrid||Purple Hybrid Premier|

 Although the Purple Hybrid is considerably less expensive than the Hybrid Premier, both models exceed the typical price range for most mattresses.

 - Premium StretchMax Cover: A soft cover with woven side panels that promote airflow.

 - 2″ GelFlex Grid: Purple’s signature gridded layer designed to cushion your pressure points while supporting your entire body.

 - Transitional Foam: A 0.5″ layer of polyurethane foam separates the Purple Hybrid’s Grid layer from the individually wrapped coils.